-Robin Williams net worth: Robin Williams is an American Actor and comedian who has a net worth of $50 million.
+Robin Williams net worth: Robin Williams was an American Actor and comedian who had a net worth of $50 million.
 Robin Williams was born on July 21st, 1951 in Chicago, Illinois.
 Williams grew up in a very prominent family.
 His father, Robert was a senior executive at Lincoln-Mercury Motors in charge of the Midwest area and his mother, Lauren, was a former model from New Orleans.
 Before high school, Robin and his family moved to the San Francisco Bay Area.
 As a child, Robin was a shy kid who hardly spoke.
 One of the only early inclinations that he might grow up to be a comic was his dead-on impersonation of his grandmother.
 Beyond that, he really didn't come out of his shell until he began to participate in high school plays.